JS: Promise Tutorial

 // prints "f1 called"

-Any Promise object is in one of three mutually exclusive states: fulfilled, rejected, and pending:
+A Promise object p is in one of three mutually exclusive states: fulfilled, rejected, and pending:

 Properties